jlyonsmith/shovel/README.md

 ## SSH

-Sshovel uses SSH to run scripts on remote hosts.
-When run against one or more hosts, Sshovel uses SSH to run scripts on those hostes.
-When run without a remote host, Sshovel just runs the script directly on your local system.
+Shovel uses SSH to run scripts on remote hosts.
+When run against one or more hosts, Shovel uses SSH to run scripts on those hostes.
+When run without a remote host, Shovel just runs the script directly on your local system.

 ## Advanced

 ### JSON5 Nodes

-Sshovel uses an enhanced fork of the [JSON5](https://www.npmjs.com/package/@johnls/json5) library that returns `Node` objects instead of simple Javascript values for each value, array or object in the JSON5.
+Shovel uses an enhanced fork of the [JSON5](https://www.npmjs.com/package/@johnls/json5) library that returns `Node` objects instead of simple Javascript values for each value, array or object in the JSON5.
 A node object has `type` and `value` fields, plus `line` and `column` fields showing where in the JSON5 file the node comes from.
-This allows error messages that contain location information to help the Sshovel user to find and fix errors in their script.
+This allows error messages that contain location information to help the Shovel user to find and fix errors in their script.

 ### Writing an Asserter